 In 1888, Buffalo Soldiers of the 10th Cavalry were stationed at Fort Grant who often participated in civil duties, such as chasing train robbers and other outlaws.
-One high profile case was the infamous Wham Paymaster Robbery which occurred on May 11, 1889.
-After US Army Paymaster Major Joseph W. Wham, had paid the salaries of the soldiers at Fort Grant, he along with an escort of eleven Buffalo Soldiers, were making their way to Fort Thomas, when they were ambushed 18 miles from their destination.
-The soldiers soon found themselves in a lengthy gun battle with the robbers, which resulted in eight of them being wounded.
+One high-profile case was the infamous Wham Paymaster Robbery which occurred on May 11, 1889.
+After U.S. Army Paymaster Major Joseph W. Wham had paid the soldiers’ salaries at Fort Grant, he, along with an escort of eleven Buffalo Soldiers, was making his way to Fort Thomas when they were ambushed 18 miles from their destination.
+The soldiers soon found themselves in a lengthy gun battle with the robbers, resulting in eight wounded.
 The bandits, in the meantime, made off with $28,000 in gold and silver coins.

 The troops were withdrawn from Fort Grant in 1898, and the site was empty, but for a caretaker by the name of Colonel William F. Stewart in the Artillery Corps.
 However, two years later, in 1900, the post became a staging point for numerous soldiers on their way to the Philippines to fight in the Spanish-American War.

 In October 1905, Captain Jenkins marched Troop D across the parade grounds of Fort Grant for the last time.
 The soldiers were then transferred to Fort Huachuca and the post was once again abandoned except for a caretaker.

 After Arizona became a state on February 14, 1912, the government turned over the site to the State of Arizona to use the Arizona State Industrial School for wayward boys and girls.
 The school quickly began to modernize the buildings for new purposes.

 In 1968, the school officially became part of the Arizona State Department of Corrections and in 1973, became an adult male prison.
 In 1997 the prison became a unit of an Arizona State Prison complex headquartered in Safford, Arizona.